ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Initiate: The primary action that an application can take to create a Connection to a Remote Endpoint, and prepare any required local or remote state to enable the transmission of Messages.
 For some protocols, this will initiate a client-to-server style handshake; for other protocols, this will just establish local state.
 The process of identifying options for connecting, such as resolution of the Remote Endpoint, occurs in response the Initiate call.

 * Listen: The action of marking a Listener as willing to accept incoming Connections.
 The Listener will then create Connection objects as incoming connections are accepted ({{events}}).
+Listeners by default register with multiple paths and local endpoints, unless constrained by Selection Properties.
+Connections can be accepted on any of the available paths or endpoints.

 * Rendezvous: The action of establishing a peer-to-peer connection with a Remote Endpoint.
 It simultaneously attempts to initiate a connection to a Remote Endpoint whilst listening for an incoming connection from that endpoint.
 This corresponds, for example, to a TCP simultaneous open {{?RFC0793}}.
 The process of identifying options for the connection, such as resolution of the Remote Endpoint, occurs during the Rendezvous call.
-If successful, the rendezvous call returns a Connection object to represent the established peer-to-peer connection.
+As with Listeners, the set of local paths and endpoints is contrained by Selection Properties.
+If successful, the Rendezvous call returns a Connection object to represent the established peer-to-peer connection.

 ### Data Transfer Objects and Actions {#datatransfer}